milesroberts-123/tajimasDacrossSpecies/README.md

 ## Population size estimation

-- [ ] filter GBIF occurences by country, only include occurences within native ranges as described by [plants of the world online](https://powo.science.kew.org/)
+- [x] filter GBIF occurences by country, only include occurences within native ranges as described by [plants of the world online](https://powo.science.kew.org/)

-- [ ] add alpha and threshold number of occurences as paramters to `download_gbif.R`
+- [x] add alpha and threshold number of occurences as paramters to `download_gbif.R`

-- [ ] In `download_gbif.R` if a "graph not circular" error is returned, change alpha parameter

 - [ ] I occassionaly get a `graph not circular` error from my `download_gbif` script inside the `ashape2poly` function.
 I'm not sure what causes this...
 My guess is that the start and end points of the graph need to be the same and sometimes this function doesn't generate that for some reasons, even though it usually does.